slackhq/workload-instrumentation-component-for-mysql/README.md

 ## Why?
 MySQL offers outstanding instrumentation grouped by different dimensions under `performance_schema.events_*` tables ( e.g. account, host, instance, user, etc.).
 Unfortunately, those dimensions do not necessarily match what you would like to group your metrics by.
-This component is my stab at allowing to group by an arbitrary attribute specified in the query comment, which we call the workload.
+This component is my attempt at allowing to group by an arbitrary attribute specified in the query comment, which we call the workload.

 ## Building